agmenc/rexspecs/README.md

 ### Three Ways To Connect To Your Target System

 #### (1) RexSpecs sends you JSON via HTTP
 You extend your HTTP API, or create a proxy one, to accept JSON from RexSpecs.
 You can then call your own APIs (GraphQL, queues, HTTP, etc) .
 This approach requires no Kotlin test fixtures but will require you to write some code to translate the JSON into your own API calls.
+When you configure your tests, you will need to start up a server.
+RexSpecs will use configuration to know how to find your server.

 #### (2) RexSpecs sends your handler JSON, and your handler converts it to an API call
 In Kotlin, you write a handler that accepts JSON from RexSpecs, and then calls your own APIs (GraphQL, queues, HTTP, etc)

 #### (3) RexSpecs sends your handler JSON, and your handler calls your domain directly

-In a Kotlin codebase, there is no need for an API call.
-You can call your domain directly, without calling your API layer.
+In a Kotlin codebase, you can call your domain directly, without calling your API layer.
 You also don't need to spin up a server, which makes it easier to run single tests quickly

 ```mermaid
 flowchart LR